Overview of Chapter One

 Exercises 1-10 are computational practice with Euler's method.
 The first four refer to EulersMethod but could be done without using the tool.
 The computations in Exercises 5-10 must be done some other way.
 We have had very good luck using a spreadsheet for these computations.
 The step sizes in Exercises 1-8 are very large so that only a few computations must be done.

-In Exercises 11-13, the inaccuracies of "large step" Euler's method are discussed.
+Exercises 11, 13, and 14 discuss the inaccuracies of "large step" Euler's method.
 This is another good opportunity to begin speculation on the Uniqueness Theorem.
 (How do we know solutions don't jump over equilibrium solutions?)

-Exercises 14 and 15 discuss the geometry of Euler's method.
+Exercises 15 and 16 discuss the geometry of Euler's method.
 Comparing approximate solutions with the slope field is encouraged.

 1.5 Existence and Uniqueness of Solutions